 Day 07: Battambang - Banteay Chhmar

-This morning, we will take a transfer to Banteay Chhmar (165 km) which takes approximately four and half hours.
-En route, we will stop at some markets and villages to observe daily activities and interact with locals.
-Arrive at Banteay Chhmar at noon, have you lunch at the community center.
+This morning, we will take a transfer to Banteay Chhmar (165 km) which takes approximately four hours and a half.
+En route, stop at a local market and village to observe daily activities and interact with locals.
+On arrival in Banteay Chhmar, have you lunch at the community center.